Yongqi-Zhuo/Syno-AE/README.md

 ## Cherry-picking Operators

-Next, from all operators we've found during the searching, you need to cherry-pick operators that produce high accuracy on vision models or low loss on GPT-2.
-During the search, we have already set FLOPs as a constraint so they are definitely fast so don't worry.
-Also, there may be a class of operators that look really similar, and you can only pick one of them to save your time.
-However there should not be too many, because of the canonicalization step in Syno.
+Next, from all operators we've found during the search, you need to cherry-pick operators that produce high accuracy on vision models or low loss on GPT-2.
+As we set FLOPs as a constraint during the search, the synthesized operators are guaranteed to have good performance.
+In addition, there might be classes of operators with similar structures, and you can only pick one of them to save your time.
+However, there should not be too many, as a result of the canonicalization step in Syno.

 ### Vision Models

-Pick the operators in vision model experiments and copy them to `exp_data/vision/mdev/good-kernels-cifar100`.
+Pick the operators in the vision model experiments and copy them to the corresponding folders under `exp_data/vision/mdev/good-kernels-cifar100`.
+Specifically, you may want to put the operators from the sessions for ResNet18, ResNeXt29-2x64d, DenseNet121, and EfficientNet-V2-s into the subfolders `resnet`, `resnext29_2x64d`, `densenet121`, and `efficientnet_v2_s`, respectively.

 Alternatively, use the operators we obtained from our experiments, by copying them from `data` to `exp_data/vision/mdev/good-kernels-cifar100`, i.e.,